KenKundert/emborg/doc/configuring.rst

 run_after_backup
 ~~~~~~~~~~~~~~~~

-Specified commands that are to be run after the :ref:`create` command completes.
+Specified commands that are to be run after the :ref:`create` command
-These commands often recreate useful files that were deleted by the
+successfully completes.
+These commands often recreate useful files that were
-:ref:`run_before_backup` commands.
+deleted by the :ref:`run_before_backup` commands.

 May be specified as a list of strings or as a multi-line string with one command
 per line.